 Please note that the video cannot include voiceover without an accompanying visual.

-Results: The Adaptive Evolution of The Methanol-Essential Escherichia coli (Mesv2.2) in MMC
+Results: The Adaptive Evolution of The Methanol-Essential Escherichia coli (MeSV2.2) in MMC

 The representative analysis shows the growth curves of 50 droplets in the whole adaptive evolution process [1].
 It was observed that the methanol-essential Escherichia coli strain or MeSV2.2 displayed initial slow growth [1] followed by fast growth [2].
 Authors: How would you like JoVE’s voice talent to pronounce MeSV2.2?
+(It can be pronounced as “M-E-S-V-two-point-two”.)

 LAB MEDIA: Figure 6 A.